-If you listen to the hype in the media, encouraging our littlies to play out rather than in is getting more difficult – because children are becoming as accustomed to technology as we are.
+If you listen to the hype in the media, encouraging our little ones to play out rather than in is getting more difficult – because children are becoming as accustomed to technology as we are.
 More so in many cases!
-And naturally this is a concern because of the many issues associated with too much screen time and too little exercise:
+And naturally this is a concern because of the many issues associated with too much screen time and too little exercise, such as:

 - Poor concentration;

-However, over the past year, I’ve had quite a lot of exposure to toddlers, and I’ve discovered something fascinating:
+However, over the past few years, I’ve had quite a lot of exposure to toddlers, and I’ve discovered something fascinating:

 Children are primed to enjoy nature.

 By default they are full of wonder and awe for the world around them, and we simply need to promote that interest instead of stifling it into oblivion.

 For both my girls and their peers, the offer of outdoor play is always welcome – come rain or shine.
 Sure, they have their much-loved TV shows and characters; but if mummy or daddy is prepared to take them outdoors and get their hands dirty, all the better.

 Puddle splashing is one of our personal favourites; and, since I invested in the proper attire to enable us to do this, when the rains come (and they come often during summers in the UK), we make a point of going out specifically for this purpose.

 Equally, Pixie and Elfin are mesmerised by the creatures they find in the garden…as well as the damn ants they kept finding in the kitchen last year!
 Admittedly, they take greater pleasure in insects than mummy does, but I encourage it nonetheless and I’m proud of the fact that thus far I’ve resisted passing on my fear of arachnids to them.